-Sacred fires, songs, and fragrance of burnt offerings fill the air for several days, resembling the ancient rituals, taking place in the city of Samabaj.
+Sacred fires, songs, and the fragrance of burnt offerings fill the air for several days, resembling the ancient rituals, taking place in the city of Samabaj.
 Spiritual island town has been hidden underwater for many years, most of its history and size still untouched.

 One can discover numerous sacred places that remain or visit a sinful saint of Maximon, a fascinating mixture of Mayan and Catholic religion.
 Taking its place in the town of Santiago, the saint accepts everyone who is brave enough to find him in the labyrinth of narrow city streets.

 Sacred Sites of South America